-3 Ways You Can Get Involved in Humanitarian Work
+How to Get Involved in Humanitarian Work

 But what if you’re not in a place in your life where you can just pack up and fly overseas to help out?
-How can you get involved in humanitarian work from home?
+How can you get involved in humanitarian volunteer work from home?
 It’s easier than you might think.
 Here are three ways to get involved in a humanitarian cause from your own city.

 1. Spread the word

 The job of a photojournalist is to run straight into the epicentre of conflict and risk their lives to document injustices that they see happening.
 They don’t do this in vain; they do it because a picture is a powerful weapon for raising awareness and exposing injustices.

 2. Volunteer locally, act globally

-Don’t be discouraged if you’re unable to host a refugee.
+Don’t become discouraged if you’re unable to host a refugee.
 There are other ways you can support them.
-Voluntary roles facilitating their settlement into the UK can be as diverse as helping young children out with their homework, joining a befriending group, lending your language skills as an interpreter or teaching someone English as a second language.
+Voluntary roles facilitating their settlement into the UK can be as diverse as helping young children with their homework, joining a befriending group, lending your language skills as an interpreter or teaching someone English as a second language.

 If you’re concerned about environmental disasters and emergency relief, have you ever heard of the Missing Maps project?
-It’s an initiative founded by the British Red Cross that trains online users to map out vulnerable locations, providing geographic information for risk assessors and emergency response teams.
+It’s an initiative founded by the British Red Cross that trains online users to map out vulnerable locations.
+This provides geographic information for risk assessors and emergency response teams.

 3. Provide much-needed funding

 It may not involve getting your hands dirty, but rolling up your sleeves to give financially is a central part of the battle.
 There are hundreds of great charities that are passionately devoted to their causes and clued up on how to help in the most sensitive, sustainable and results-driven way.
-And your donations help provide aid, food, clean water, medical treatment and vaccinations to those at risk.
+Your donations help provide aid, food, clean water, medical treatment and vaccinations to those at risk.

-Getting stuck into humanitarian work is far more accessible than you might think.
-Picking a handful of UK and overseas causes that need attention and helping in whatever way we can is a powerful strategy for change.
+Getting stuck into humanitarian volunteer work is far more accessible than you might think.
+Picking a handful of UK and overseas causes that need attention and then helping in whatever way we can is a powerful strategy for change.

 Think you’re ready to start volunteering?
 Have a look at what International Development volunteer roles are available today.